telerik/teststudio-docs/docs/getting-started/installation-and-activation.md

 	![Download](/img/getting-started/installation-and-activation/fig04.png)

 4. Select the official release or latest internal build.
-Download the installer and execute the file to install that version or upgrade an existing Test Studio installation the newer version.
+Download the installer and execute the file to install that version or upgrade an existing Test Studio installation to the newer version.

 	![Install](/img/getting-started/installation-and-activation/fig05.png)

 ## Install Test Studio ##

 1. After you have [downloaded the install file](#download-test-studio), locate it using Windows Explorer and double click it to launch the installer.
-2. Click __Read License Agreement__, then __OK__, then I __Agree - Continue__.
+2. Click the __Read License Agreement__ to read the Test Studio EULA.
+When ready click __OK__ and then __I Agree – Continue__ button to confirm you agree with the terms of the license. .

 	![Setup Wizzard](/img/getting-started/installation-and-activation/fig06.png)